 - Toxic exposure — Some workplaces involve exposure to hazardous materials.
 When proper protective equipment isn’t worn and safety guidelines aren’t followed, these materials may cause severe injuries and illness.

 - Motor vehicle accidents — Any job that involves driving a vehicle has a risk of a collision.
-This could include accidents with semi-trucks, forklifts, and cars.
+Contact our truck accident lawyer if you need help.

 - Overuse and strain — Many jobs require heavy lifting or repetitive work without breaks.
 This overstrain can lead to muscle sprains and tears, severe pain, and mobility issues.